Drafting the Indictment

 A.B. on 1 January 2009, drove a motor vehicle on a road while disqualified from holding or obtaining a driving licence, and C.D. on the same day aided, abetted, counselled or procured A.B.to commit the said offence.

 It is possible for an indictment to include two or more counts which charge different defendants with different offences, even though there is no one count common to all defendants.
 However, there must be a sufficient linking factor between the separate offences to justify their joinder in the one indictment: for example, a series of assaults during a gang fight.

 For theft, any number of persons may be charged in one indictment with having at different times or at the same time handled all or any of the stolen goods.
 See section 27(1) of the Theft Act 1968.

 In appropriate circumstances, it is possible and may well be desirable to join together at the Crown Court defendants who have been separately sent for trial: See CrimPR 3.29.

 The above practice has been extended to cover the situation where the same defendant is sent for trial on different occasions.

-When drafting an indictment, bear in mind the possibility of an application at the Crown Court for severance of the counts into separate trials.
-Severance may be ordered where the admissibility of the evidence is not the same against each defendant or where the case would otherwise be too long and complicated.
-Arguments in favour of a joint trial would include not just a saving of time and money but also that fairness dictates that the same verdict and same treatment be given to the defendants.
+Severance may be ordered, for example, where the offences to be tried together are neither founded on the same facts nor form or are part of a series of offences of the same or a similar character, where the admissibility of the evidence is not the same against each defendant or where the case would otherwise be too long and complicated.
+Arguments in favour of a joint trial would include not just a saving of time and money but also where fairness dictates that the same verdict and same treatment be given to the defendants.

 See CrimPD 10A.3 to 10A.5.